Read the most common questions about the strikes which are planned to take place at Sussex between 20 February and 13 March 2020.

 Will buses and trains be running as normal?

 Buses will be travelling to the University throughout the industrial action.
-Buses will come on to campus as usual after 3pm and continue until 7.30am the following morning.
+As per the previous industrial action, we expect buses will come on to campus as usual after 3pm and continue until 7.30am the following morning.
 Between 7.30am and 3pm they are likely to stop just outside campus on the A27 slip road and then near Falmer Station.
 For service updates, see the Brighton & Hove Buses website.

 What is action short of a strike (ASOS)?